OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/python-function-components.md

 In addition to the artifact’s data, you can also read and write the artifact's metadata.
 For output artifacts, you can record metadata as key-value pairs, such as the accuracy of a trained model.
 For input artifacts, you can read the artifact's metadata — for example, you could use metadata to decide if a model is accurate enough to deploy for predictions.

-If your artifact is an output file, Kubeflow Pipelines passes your function a path or stream that you can use to store your output file.
+If your artifact is an output file, OpenDataology Pipelines passes your function a path or stream that you can use to store your output file.
 This path is a location within your pipeline's `pipeline_root` that your component can write to.